Designing a curriculum that can help to bridge the attainment gap

 Louise’s colleague Robyn Bonnick agrees that getting the curriculum right and fit for purpose will help to support children from disadvantaged backgrounds who have missed out on learning during the pandemic.

 With 51% of students on the pupil premium, Robyn says there’s already evidence of the attainment gap at her school, following Covid-19.
-Normally, around 80% of year ones pass the end of year phonics screening check.
+Normally, around 80% of year ones pass the end-of-year phonics screening check.
 But just over half (53%) did in 2020.

 “The programme has really brought home that there’s all this theory about memory and retrieval of information out there, that through busyness, gets forgotten about,” says Robyn.
 “I’m drawing that back together and creating training to share it with staff and make it a priority again.”